Program Details

 Spanish Composition & Communication

 Fifth semster Spanish.
 This Spanish language course has an emphasis on composition and communication in Spanish.
-It is designed to develop and strengthen the oral and written linguistic and communicative abilities students have acquired during their previous four semesters of language study.
-This course seeks to integrate, in real contexts, speaking, writing, reading and listening skills at a more advanced level.
+It is designed to develop and strengthen the oral skills, written linguistics abilities, and communication you have acquired during your previous four semesters of language study.
+This course seeks to integrate, in real contexts, speaking, writing, reading, and listening skills at a more advanced level.

 Prerequisite: Completion of SPAN 1004, or equivalent, with a C- or better.